I have set the Lord always before me. Because he is at my right hand, I will not be shaken.

 Through it all, Danita has felt the far-reaching, compassionate, and loving arms of God embrace her in every painful moment.
 He comforted her each time she cried out to Him in the numbness of despair.

-Our loving Father is keenly aware of your circumstances and your needs too.
+The Lord is aware of your circumstances and your needs too.
 The Scriptures show us time and time again that God hears the cries of His children.
 “The righteous cry out, and the Lord hears them; he delivers them from all their troubles.”
 (Psalm 34:17)

 What are you hungry for today?
 God longs to be your portion, to meet your essential needs, to be strong in your weakness, and to satisfy your deepest hunger.
 “Blessed are those who hunger and thirst for righteousness, for they will be filled” (Matthew 5:6).

-Dear Lord, Please teach me to trust in you so that when the unexpected storms of life come, I will expect peace in the midst of those storms (Mark 4:37-40) knowing that you are near, you hear my cries, and you are with me and for me.
-Thank You, Lord.
+Dear Lord, Please teach me to trust You even when unexpected storms of life come.
+Help me to remember You are near, hear my cries, and are with me and for me.

 In Jesus’ Name I pray,